pnp/sp-starter-kit/source/react-personal-calendar/README.md

 # Personal Calendar web part

 This web part provides you the ability to add a particular user's personal calendar on a web page.
 The web part may be configured to automatically refresh, as well as display up to seven days of events and a pre-defined number of events at a time.
-This web part is powered by the Microsoft Graph and currently requires that the Office 365 tenant be configured for targeted release for all users.
+This web part is powered by the Microsoft Graph.

+This webpart is a technology demostrator of Microsoft Graph Toolkit React components, in particular "Agenda".
+This webpart uses the @microsoft/mgt-react and @microsoft/mgt-spfx packages, currently version 2.9.0.

 > `NOTE:` This webpart includes the use of a custom SPFx library, [library-starter-kit-shared](../library-starter-kit-shared).
 If you need to rebuild / bundle / package this solution, refer to [Minimal Path to Awesome](#Minimal-Path-to-Awesome)

 > `NOTE:` This webpart includes the use the Microsoft Graph Toolkit with React, [@microsoft/mgt-react](https://www.npmjs.com/package/@microsoft/mgt-react).

-> `NOTE:` This webpart includes the use the Microsoft Graph Toolkit with React SPFx, [@microsoft/mgt-spfx](../mgt-spfx/README.md) with a dependency on [mgt-spfx-2.2.1.sppkg](https://github.com/microsoftgraph/microsoft-graph-toolkit/releases) that must be installed to the tenant app catalog.
+> `NOTE:` This webpart includes the use the Microsoft Graph Toolkit with React SPFx, [@microsoft/mgt-spfx](../mgt-spfx/README.md) with a dependency on [mgt-spfx-2.9.0.sppkg](https://github.com/microsoftgraph/microsoft-graph-toolkit/releases) that must be installed to the tenant app catalog.
 By default the Starter Kit will install this additional dependency.

 ![Personal Calendar](../../assets/images/components/part-personal-calendar.gif)